Influencing U.S. Government Policy

 Plastic litter washed up on Watamu beach.
 Watamu, Kenya.

 WWF’s No Plastic in Nature initiative aims to stop the flow of plastic into nature by 2030.
 WWF's approach brings together all stakeholders — government, businesses, and the public — to reduce the consumption of plastic while establishing more consistency in how people reuse and recycle it.
-At the state and federal levels, WWF is advocating for reduced reliance on single-use plastics as well as Extended Producer Responsibility measures to ensure that companies creating plastic waste are responsible for reducing their plastic footprint.
+At the state and federal levels, WWF advocates for reduced reliance on single-use plastics as well as Extended Producer Responsibility measures that have now been enacted in states like Minnesota and Colorado to ensure that companies creating plastic waste are responsible for reducing their plastic footprint.
+Bipartisan, pragmatic measures like the Save Our Seas Act 2.0 that help the federal government better understand the barriers to recycling and identify interventions to keep plastic out of nature have also become law following WWF’s advocacy.
 Globally, WWF is one of the leading NGOs advocating for governments to agree to an ambitious and equitable United Nations global treaty to end plastic pollution.

 Experts